-Auditions will be held in November, for those candidates who are invited for interview after the Sixth Form Entrance Exams – please refer to the 16+ Entry page for further information about the application process.
+Auditions for 16+ Music Scholarships will be held in November, for those candidates who are invited for interview after the Sixth Form Entrance Exams – please refer to the 16+ Entry page for further information about the application process.
 A good Grade 8 standard on the candidate’s first instrument is usually expected.
 The Director of Music is very happy to discuss the process with prospective candidates.
 For further information, please contact the Music Administrator (+44 (0)20 7963 1017).

 Henry Purcell Organ Scholarship

-The Henry Purcell Organ Scholarship is awarded to a pupil at Westminster School by kind permission of the Dean and Chapter of Westminster Abbey.
+The Henry Purcell Organ Scholarship is awarded biennially to a pupil at Westminster School, by kind permission of the Dean and Chapter of Westminster Abbey.
 The Scholarship is worth 10% of the day school fees and will additionally offer free instrumental tuition on up to two instruments, including weekly organ tuition with the School Organist.

 The Henry Purcell Organ Scholarship will be awarded to a 16+ pupil and both internal and external applicants are encouraged to apply.
 External applicants will be required to win their place academically in the normal way.
 There will only be one Henry Purcell Organ Scholar at any time at the School.
 Subject to satisfactory contribution and progress, the organ scholar will normally be expected to hold the award throughout their time at Westminster.

-The intention of the Dean and Chapter in endowing this award is to encourage the promotion in the School of excellent organ playing, both in relation to the liturgy and more widely in performance, and to add a further strand to the strong links which exist between the School and the Abbey.
+The intention of the Dean and Chapter in endowing this award is to encourage the promotion in the School of excellent organ playing, both in relation to the liturgy and more widely in performance, and to add a further strand to the strong links that exist between the School and the Abbey.

 For further information, please contact the Music Administrator (+44 (0)20 7963 1017).